Table of Contents

 Geocodio returns FIPS codes, and from those FIPS codes, you can create the GeoID you need based on the required number of digits.

-GeoIDs are built based on a combination of Census FIPS codes, which are unique identifiers for differnet levels of geographic data.
+GeoIDs are built based on a combination of Census FIPS codes, which are unique identifiers for different levels of geographic data.
 The largest geographic area covered by a FIPS code is the State, and the smallest is the Block.
 Here's the order of FIPS codes, in declining order of size:

 Geocodio will return these FIPS codes levels to you, and then you can build the GeoID you need.